oakencore/ClaudeSwarm/README.md

 # ClaudeSwarm 🐝

-**Transform your ideas into production ready software with a swarm of 35 specialized AI agents.**
+**Transform your ideas into production ready software with a swarm of 35 specialised AI agents.**

 **⚠️ Warning: This is an experimental project.
 Expect high token usage.
 Use responsibly and monitor your API costs.**